 - has outperformed the S&P 500 (SPX)

-- reduced the time invested in the market by 35%
+- has reduced the time invested in the market (exposure to risk) by 34%

-- reduced the maximum drawdown in SPX by 66%
+- has reduced the average maximum drawdown in the S&P 500 by 47%

 Simply stated, CPM provides Asbury Research subscribers a means to achieve exceptional risk-adjusted returns by participating in US stock market advances while significantly reducing market exposure and market risk during stock market declines — all without sacrificing long term performance.

 All investment models have inherent limitations in that they look back over previous data but can’t see into the future.
 Past performance does not guarantee future results.
 These limitations aside, however, our model argues against the buy and hold “strategy” and the assertion that “you can’t time the market”.

 Attempting to get out of the way of an emerging market decline comes with the inherent risk of potentially missing out on some performance — especially considering the current “buy the dip” mentality engendered by a decade of accommodative central bank policy.
 However, our model’s performance since 2011 is a testament to intelligent quantitative risk management, showing that a conservative, systematic, and repeatable process of active management can, over time, significantly outperform passive buy and hold investing.

 Asbury Research’s models and investment research are used to inform Asbury Investment Management but do not imply an actual investment portfolio.